schuhmaj/polyhedral-gravity-model/README.md

 and its corresponding [implementation in MATLAB](https://github.com/Gavriilidou/GPolyhedron), which is strongly based on the former implementation in FORTRAN.

+### Notice!

+The most recent version of the implementation can be found in the following repository: [esa/polyhedral-gravity-model](https://github.com/esa/polyhedral-gravity-model)

 ## Documentation

 The full extensive documentation can be found on [readthedocs](https://polyhedral-gravity-model-cpp.readthedocs.io/en/latest/).